 1969: The Who released the original recording of “Pinball Wizard” from their rock opera Tommy.
 The single reached #4 in the UK and #19 on the US charts after being released in the States two weeks later.

-1970: Simon & Garfunkel’s final studio album Bridge Over Troubled Water started a ten-week run at #1 on the Billboard pop chart.
+1970: Simon & Garfunkel’s final studio album, Bridge Over Troubled Water, started ten weeks at #1 on the Billboard pop chart.
 The duo had split-up by the time of its release.

 1975: David Bowie’s R&B-influenced LP Young Americans was released.
 The album reached #2 in the UK and #9 in US.